 Don’t judge yourself for indulging but do observe the reasons why.
 Motivation researcher, Gabrielle Oettinger, suggests W.O.O.P., an exercise that enables you to:

 For example, if you grab a cigarette whenever you need a break from work, plan a replacement action.
 Grab a bottle of Ginseng tea and go for a brisk walk or listen to a favorite podcast instead.
-I listen to one story from The Moth Radio Hour, a biographic (and brilliant) story-telling platform, whenever I need a short distraction.
+Whenever I need a short distraction, I listen to one story from The Moth Radio Hour, a biographic (and brilliant) story-telling platform.

-Changing health habits is hard !
+Changing health habits is hard!
 So celebrate each step that you accomplish.
 Even five minutes of thoughtful appreciation for our accomplishments activates the reward center in our brains and releases the neurochemical dopamine.
-Dopamine not only makes us feel good, it reinforces our new behaviors and energizes our resolve.
-We ramp-up dopamine release even more when we include rewards.
+Dopamine not only makes us feel good but also reinforces our new behaviors and energizes our resolve.
+We ramp up dopamine release even more when we include rewards.

 Setbacks are human and inevitable, so ramp up your self-encouragement.
-2019 is your year!
+This is your year!